iskrov/kotori/README.md

 1.  **Clone the Repository:**
     ```bash
     git clone <your-repository-url>
-    cd vibes # Navigate into the repository root
+    cd kotori # Navigate into the repository root
     ```
-    *Note: The repository root contains the `.venv/` virtual environment and `logs/` directory (ignored by git) alongside the main `vibes/` source directory.*
+    *Note: The repository root contains the `logs/` directory (ignored by git) alongside the main `kotori/` source directory.*

 2.  **Run the Setup Script:**
     This script installs system dependencies (like `python3-dev`, `libpq-dev`, `postgresql`), Python dependencies for the backend (`pip install`), Node.js dependencies for the frontend (`npm install`), sets up the PostgreSQL database and user (you might be prompted for your `sudo` password), and runs database migrations.